 She was too slow.
 The blow sent her flying.
 She landed in a hole.

 "Finish it off with Earthquake!
 Hurry!"

-His words remained on Vander's mind the next day.
-They were having lunch in the shade of one of the few small trees that grew in the scrubland when he brought it up.
+His words were on Vander's mind the next day.
+They were having lunch in the shade of a small tree when he brought it up.
 "What do you think about evolving?"

 Firebrand looked up from her meal.

 "You'll be able to fly and use Earthquake.
-That could've helped you beat Dugtrio."
+That could've helped against Dugtrio."
 He finished his last berry.
 "What do you think?
 Are you ready to evolve yet?"

 Vander smiled and reached out to scratch her chin.
 "I guess it depends on what we find at Miyazaki."
 He pulled out a notepad and flipped to a page with notes on the mountain.
 "The onix are bigger, stronger and have tougher defense, but they still fight like regular onix."